ent/ent/doc/website/blog/2021-12-09-contributing-my-first-feature-to-ent-grpc-plugin.md

 should be able to specify what columns to sort by.
 Alternatively, the sort column(s) could be defined in the schema.
 Additionally, `List` is restricted to descending order.
 In the future, this could be an option specified in the request.
 Finally, `List` currently only works with schemas that use `int32`, `uuid`, or `string` type `id` fields.
-This is because a separate conversion method to/from the page token must be defined for each type that ent supports in the code generation template (I'm only one person!).
+This is because a separate conversion method to/from the page token must be defined for each type that Ent supports in the code generation template (I'm only one person!).